 Before starting your job, it is essential that a suction assessment is undertaken to determine the level of absorbency within the blockwork.
-If the absorbency is high, you’ll need to do something about it before proceeding any further.
-In normal circumstances, careful controlled dampening with water may suffice but in more extreme cases an application of weberend aid would be needed.
+If the absorbency is high, you’ll need to implement extra measures before work can be carried out.
+In normal circumstances, careful controlled dampening with water may suffice but in certain cases, an application of weberend aid, our preparatory key coat, would be needed.

-Good adhesion is the key to successfully applying render and this is dependent on how good the porosity of the substrate is.
-If the suction is too high the render will not hydrate sufficiently.
+Lastly, good adhesion is key to successfully applying render and this is dependent on how good the porosity of the substrate is.
+If the suction is too high, the render will not hydrate sufficiently.
 If it is too low, there can be issues forming a good bond.
 So all substrates should be clean, dry, sound, and free from anything that may interfere with the adhesion, such as oil, grease, and soluble salts.

 If you have any questions or would like assistance, please contact our technical team:

 Our technical team is available Monday to Friday, 8:30am until 5.00pm.